-With regards to why we started homeschooling, I’ve had many private messages from readers asking how we had arrived at the decision to homeschool our children… Well, here you go, folks…
+Regarding why we started homeschooling, I’ve received many private messages from readers asking how we decided to homeschool our children… Well, here you go, folks…

 Academics

 It was when we moved back to South Africa that I started noticing the discrepancies in how children are taught.
-Being a teacher myself, I was amazed at how much had changed.
-Or had it?
-My sons were not given a chance to catch up or acclimatize.
-They were expected to simply keep up with kids that had been in the system for two years before they were – and the differences were massive!
-Try explaining to a 7-year-old what the difference is between miles and kilometers, or ounces and grams, or dollars (with pennies and quarters and dimes) and rands (with cents).
+Being a teacher myself, I was amazed at how much had changed and or had it?
+My sons were not given a chance to catch up or acclimate, and they were expected to keep up with kids that had been in the system for two years before they were – and the differences were massive!
+Try explaining to a 7-year-old what the difference is between miles and kilometres, or ounces and grams, or dollars (with pennies and quarters and dimes) and rands (with cents).

-Added to this, they were used to an environment where learning was conversational and engaging, not instructional.
+In addition, they were used to an environment where learning was conversational and engaging, not instructional.
 They had to relearn so many concepts, but the system here doesn’t allow for that.
-Let me add that we moved back in June, they would have been finished with their respective grades, however, we chose to keep them in the same grade for the remainder of the year.
+Let me add that we moved back in June, they would have been finished with their respective grades; however, we chose to keep them in the same grade for the remainder of the year.

-We tried both the private and public school system here, but the boys just weren’t catching up and, as time moved on, we felt more and more of a tug toward homeschooling.
-Where we could give them the focused attention they needed in an environment where they weren’t feeling pressured to pretend that they understood concepts that some of their classmates were handling with ease.
+We tried both the public and private school systems here, but the boys weren’t catching up.
+As time went on, we felt an increasing tug toward homeschooling, where we could give them the focused attention they needed, in an environment where they weren’t feeling pressured to pretend they understood concepts their classmates handled with ease.

 Lifestyle

-Let’s be honest, raising children is hard, it’s no walk in the park trying to juggle work life, home life, and our kids’ school life.
+Let’s be honest, raising children is hard; it’s no walk in the park trying to juggle work life, home life, and our kids’ school life.
 Having 5 children keeps us busy, to say the least.
 We found ourselves continuously driving from one school to the next.
-School activities and extra-murals took up the majority of our time.
+School and extracurricular activities filled most of our time.

 We found ourselves in a place where we were never spending any quality time together.
 Our family was always separated from all our responsibilities.
 It became exhausting.
 We became exhausted.

 Choosing to homeschool has allowed us to re-engage with our children.
 To slow down our pace of life and seriously put effort into the lives of our children.
-We are now able to truly experience life in the way that we had always envisioned.
+We are now able to experience life as we had always envisioned, truly.

-The stress of trying to “do it all” has simmered down considerably and we are enjoying real growth in our relationships with our children.
+The stress of trying to “do it all” has eased considerably, and we are enjoying real growth in our relationships with our children.

 Homework

 Let me not even get started.
 As a former teacher, my entire perception of homework has changed.
 Our children are so busy during the day, that it grates me that they are now expected to spend a couple of hours every night on work that should be covered in the classroom.
-Let me add, I realize that there should be some accountability from parents and I am NOT saying that all homework should be scrapped.
+Let me add that I realise there should be some accountability representatives, and I am NOT saying that all homework should be scrapped.
 However, there needs to be a better balance.

 Speaking of balance; here’s a little story… We have a very sporty son, and one term we decided he needed a little break from school sports to focus on some of his academics (homework).
 He did, however, continue to play club cricket and club rugby during this time – partly because the quality of coaching and standard of play at his school was well below the level he was enjoying at his cricket club, and in the case of rugby, the school he was in didn’t even offer it at all, but also because we felt that club sport gave him a better balance by allowing him to engage with children and coaches that aren’t in his school.
-When I received his report card he had been given a negative mark for sports.
-I queried this with the school and was told that club sports don’t matter when it comes to report writing.
+When I received his report card, I saw he had received a negative mark for sports.
+I asked the school, and was told that club sports don’t matter when it comes to report writing.
 A child HAS TO join a school sports team.

-I was disappointed, the school did not offer the sports my child participated in and I felt forced into making him participate just to get a good mark on his report.
+I was disappointed that the school did not offer the sports my child participated in, and I felt forced to make him participate to earn a good mark on his report.

 My other son used to spend almost 2 hours a day in the afternoons crying and exhausted when faced with homework.
 It became too much for us as a family, trying to juggle 3 sets of homework and 2 little ones running around.
 Maybe that’s a cop-out – but it’s mine to choose. :) Homeschooling has changed our perspective on homework in many ways.